Have you ever felt like a fraud? Like you are an impostor?

-Also known as the impostor syndrome, “I’m a fraud” is the belief one carries when they feel they are not as good as what others perceive them to be or the image they’re trying to portray.
-Someone who suffers from this syndrome carries a fear of being “exposed” one day for their supposed lack of skills and ability, even though this “lack” may well only be in their mind.
+The impostor syndrome is the feeling that you are not as good as what others think or the image you’re trying to portray.
+Someone who suffers from the impostor syndrome carries a fear of being “exposed” for their lack of skills and ability, even though this “lack” may just be in their mind.

-In case you feel that you’re alone in this, don’t!
-Psychological research has estimated that 2 out of 5 successful people consider themselves frauds while other studies have found that 70% of all people feel like impostors at one time or another.
-[Wiki] In fact, there are famous people who’ve openly talked about feeling like a fraud before, such as screenwriter Chuck Lorre, comedian Tina Fey, actress Emma Watson, and even veteran actress Meryl Streep and best-selling author Maya Angelou!
-Check these out:
+Research has estimated that 2 out of 5 successful people consider themselves frauds, while 70% of all people feel like impostors at one time or another.
+Many famous people have admitted to feeling like a fraud before, including Chuck Lorre (screenwriter), Tina Fey, Emma Watson, and even veteran actress Meryl Streep and best-selling author Maya Angelou!

-Perhaps the most ironic thing about the impostor syndrome is that it’s most prevalent among high achievers — meaning the people who should have the least reason to feel like impostors are the ones who spend the most time feeling so, whereas real impostors, say fraudsters or bullshitters, don’t.
-Strange, huh?
+Perhaps the most ironic part is the impostor syndrome is most prevalent among high achievers — meaning the people with the least reason to feel like impostors feel it the most.

-Needless to say, the impostor syndrome can lead to severe self-sabotage.
-For example in the AP course, a (different) participant shared how she constantly feels “not prepared enough” to start her speaking business (even though she really is), in turn leading to her constantly putting off her goal and exploring yet another degree, qualification to get “ready.”
-In the employment world, some people avoid applying for better jobs or pass up on promotions altogether because they don’t feel qualified enough, even though they really are.
-With business owners such as coaches and consultants and freelancers, they may procrastinate on marketing themselves and getting new clients because they’re afraid of being “exposed” for not being skilled enough.
+Needless to say, the impostor syndrome can lead to serious self-sabotage.
+In my Anti-Procrastination Course, a different participant shared how she constantly feels “not prepared enough” to start her speaking business (even though she really is), in turn making her put off her goal and take yet another qualification to be “ready.”
+Some avoid applying for better jobs or pass up promotions because they don’t feel qualified, even though they really are.
+With business owners like coaches and freelancers, some procrastinate on promoting themselves and getting new clients because they’re afraid of “exposing” themselves for not being skilled enough.

 1) Make a list of your achievements